San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Jose State and its opponents have combined for 56.5 points only two times this year.
+- San Jose State has combined with its opponents to score more than 56.5 points just twice this season.

-- Utah State's games have gone over 56.5 points in three of nine chances this season.

-- Saturday's total is 3.3 points higher than the combined 53.2 PPG average of the two teams.

-- These two squads combine to allow 50.2 points per game, 6.3 fewer than this contest's over/under.
+- The two teams combine to average 53.2 points per game, 3.3 less than the over/under in this contest.

+- This contest's total is 6.3 points greater than the 50.2 these two squads combine to allow per game this season.

-- The average total in Spartans games this season is 51.8, 4.7 points fewer than Saturday's total of 56.5 .
+- The Spartans and their opponents score an average of 51.8 points per game, 4.7 fewer than Saturday's total.

 - The 63.2 PPG average total in Aggies games this season is 6.7 points more than this game's over/under.